microplastics-cluster/fragment-mnp/README.md

-# fragment-mnp
+# FRAGMENT-MNP

+*In development.*

-Model of microplastic fragmentation in the environment
+FRAGMENT-MNP is a mechanistic model of Micro and NanoPlastic FRAGMentation in the ENvironmenT.